Depression, for me, looks and feels like an incredibly intensified bout of laziness at times.

-It is in our nature to put off the most difficult or dreaded task until the very last minute - as evidenced by the many stop-procrastinating-now articles swimming around the internet.
-The problem with procrastination is that the most important items on our lists end up unaccomplished... until tomorrow.... or the day after that.
-The remedy?
-Knock the hardest item off of your list first things first.
+It is easy to put off the most difficult or dreaded task until the very last minute – as evidenced by the many stop-procrastinating-now articles swimming around the internet.
+Strike the most unpleasant item off of your list first things first.
 As Mark Twain famously said,

 Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day.

-Again, I know that this can be difficult or verging on impossible for people with intense depression, so please remember to just do the best you can and feel proud at even the smallest accomplishments!
+Again, I know that this can be difficult or verging on impossible for some, so please remember to simply do the best you can and feel proud at even your “smallest” accomplishments!

 Habit Three: Make a Tomorrow List

-This may not work for those who have night anxiety, but it really helps me because my anxiety is worst in the morning.
+This strategy may not be a solution for those with night anxiety, but it really helps me because my anxiety is worst in the morning.

 Habit Four: Add Kindness to Your To-Do List

-Depression is, by nature, a selfish illness.
-It causes normally outpouring, lively individuals to feel limp, numb, and isolated.
-Fight the illness with a dose of kindness; finding something "good" to do will lace your day with a brighter outlook.
-It helps me a lot.
+Depression can cause normally outpouring, lively individuals to feel numb and isolated.
+It may help to fight the illness with a dose of kindness.
+Finding something “good” to do will lace your day with a brighter outlook.

-I have a hard time in the mornings.
-I am not a morning person to begin with, and then my mental state is also kind of a mess in the morning.
-It's really hard, but I find that if I can start my day by taking care of myself, it really helps me stay healthy.
+This is especially challenging for me, but I find that if I can start my day by taking care of myself, it helps me stay healthy.

 I know how difficult this can be, particularly if you are struggling with mental illness, general fatigue, or a physical ailment.
-It's important not to beat yourself up if you can't follow the "wake up, dress up, show up" rule on some days.
-DON'T BEAT YOURSELF UP.
-However, I find that taking care of myself in this way is good medicine.
+It’s important not to beat yourself up if you just can’t on some days.
+DON’T BEAT YOURSELF UP.
+However, taking care of yourself is good medicine if you are able.
 You may be surprised by how refreshed and positive you feel after an action as simple as changing clothes.

-Try picking up one or two of these habits to "lazy-proof" your day and overcome procrastination, despondency, and depression - one little moment at a time.
-Even if you can't do it every day, do it when you can.
-Hope it helps you (:
+Try picking up one or two of these habits to “lazy-proof” your day – one little moment at a time.